javaplus/KubernetesDojo/labs/intro.md

 kubectl port-forward pod/mynginx 8080:80
 ```
 Now open up a browswer and go to http://localhost:8080 and you should see the NGINX welcome page.

+Notice that the port-forward stays running and ferries requests from the port 8080 to the container port 80.
+To break out of the port forward go ahead and hit "CTRL + C" to break out and stop the port forwarder.

+[Port forwarding](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/) is a great way to debug your resources in Kubernertes.

+Go ahead and delete your pod before we move onto the next exercise.